280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 You can edit the keymap file directly to match any configuration you want by using the behavior and codes from above.

-The convert_keymap script can convert keymap files between layouts (colemak > qwerty or qwerty > colemak).
-In the pipeline it will convert the charybdis.keymap from QWERTY to Colemak DH.

 ### Use a GUI

 Using a GUI to generate the keymap file content is the easiest option.
-There are multiple mappers out there that will generate keymap files for ZMK.
-The two I found most helpful are tammingaj's [Keymapper](https://www.keymapper.dev/code) and nickcoutsos' [keymap editor](https://nickcoutsos.github.io/keymap-editor/).
-I chose to use the latter for my project.

-If you'd like to use the keymap editor, follow the steps below.
+Head over to nickcoutsos' [keymap editor](https://nickcoutsos.github.io/keymap-editor/) and follow the steps below.

 - Fork this repo
-- Open a new tab to the [keymap editor](https://nickcoutsos.github.io/keymap-editor)
+- Open a new tab to the keymap editor
 - Give it permission to your fork
 - Select the branch you'd like to modify
 - Update the keys to match what you'd like to use on your keyboard